PGY-1 Pharmacy Residency

 Program Description

 Ascension St. Vincent Hospital is a community teaching hospital with over 700 beds and is the largest healthcare facility within Ascension Health, the largest Catholic health system in the world.
-The hospital system is comprised of St. Vincent Indianapolis, Peyton Manning Children’s Hospital at St. Vincent, and St. Vincent Women’s.
+The hospital system is comprised of St. Vincent Indianapolis, Peyton Manning Children’s Hospital at St. Vincent, Lucas Family Brain and Spine Hospital, and St. Vincent Women and Infants Hospital.
 St. Vincent Indianapolis serves as a tertiary referral center for a large network of Indiana St. Vincent Health hospitals.
 The hospital has an active Medical Education Department supporting medical residents and fellows in Cardiology, Family Practice, General Surgery, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Podiatry and Transitional/ Preliminary Medicine.
 The pharmacy department provides postgraduate training programs for pharmacists and maintains affiliations with Butler, Manchester and Purdue universities.

 Application Instructions